samuelnovaes/vue-stack/README.md

 npm run dev
 ```

-> You can delete all `.gitkeep` files in your project

 ## Express back end (With hot reload in dev mode!)

 There is a `server` directory with the Express API.
 Each route is mapped to `/api`.